cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

 Enabling this will allow you to load ROMs, session images and install files from remote URLs.
-Please note that those will have to be served via HTTPS (unless you are hosting cloudpilot yourself via HTTP), and the file server has to support CORS.
+Please note that those will have to be served via HTTPS (unless you are hosting CloudpilotEmu yourself via HTTP), and the file server has to support CORS.